 Let's take a closer look at the LUWRAIN interface.
 LUWRAIN rethinks the behavior of popular widgets in such a way that no visual data may be involved in their representation.
 A monitor still is used, but now it plays a supplementary role.
 Pictures on it help users with low vision, but there is nothing difficult if graphical information is totally unknown.
 Next, LUWRAIN also requires a redesign of general application structure, because all new controls must be organized in a completely different way from what people are used to seeing with a GUI.

-Historically, when the GUI Emacs authors tried to implement that definitely were much larger than the bounds of the text editor (for example, mail reading, calendars, file management and so on), they didn't realize what a brilliant idea they actually had.
+Historically, when the GNU Emacs authors tried to implement that definitely were much larger than the bounds of the text editor (for example, mail reading, calendars, file management and so on), they didn't realize what a brilliant idea they actually had.
 They clearly proved that nearly all objects can be represented in text form only.
 Indeed, roughly speaking, if you'd like to write somebody a message, you can ask one script to prepare a message template in a text file having a "To:" string on the first line, a "Subject:" on the second and the message body on the rest.
 After filling out all the necessary values in the offered template, you call another script, which looks at what you wrote, constructs a valid e-mail, and sends it through your favorite relay.

 The text itself (as well as everything that can be described as text) is the most suitable data structure for blind people because they can explore it easily through speech or braille.